shivangmauryaa/pythajs/readme.md

 This script extracts all URLs, filters JavaScript URLs, and validates them from the Wayback Machine (web.archive.org) for a given domain.
 The valid URLs are then saved to a text file.

+## This is for test final version will be available soon

 ## Features

 - Validates the input URL format.